-I've been very lucky in this life.
+[Updated in 2024] I've been very lucky in this life.

-"Pounding It Home: Visit to animal control provides lessons about people who care -- and the many who do not" (Creative Loafing): Researching this story turned my stomach but the piece caused two important things to happen: It introduced me to a damn good dog, the blue-eyed lass on the cover I named Orion and cherished for 10 years; The shelter set a one-week adoption record the week after my story came out.
+"Pounding It Home: Visit animal control provides lessons about people who care -- and the many who do not" (Creative Loafing): Researching this story turned my stomach but the piece caused two important things to happen: it introduced me to a damn good dog, the blue-eyed lass on the cover I named Orion and cherished for 10 years; The shelter set a one-week adoption record the week after my story came out.
 Download Pounding It Home

 "Putting Hate On Trial: Lawyer Morris Dees" (Biography magazine): Entrepreneur-turned-justice-seeker Morris Dees is an Alabama man who puts his life on the line every day to fight for victims of hate crimes.
 Download Putting Hate on Trial